Photo for Xingqi Zhang

 Area of Study / Keywords

-Applied Electromagnetics Electromagnetics and Microwaves Communications Engineering Radio Wave Propagation Antennas & RF/Microwave Design 5G/6G/THz Integrated Circuits and Systems IoT Biomedical Engineering Software Engineering and Intelligent Systems Machine Learning
+Applied Electromagnetics Electromagnetics and Microwaves Communications Engineering Radio Wave Propagation Antennas & RF/Microwave Design 5G/6G/THz Integrated Circuits and Systems IoT Biomedical Engineering Software Engineering and Intelligent Systems Machine Learning AI

 About

 Dr. Xingqi Zhang received the B.Sc. degree (graduated with honors) from the Harbin Institute of Technology, China, and the M.A.Sc. and Ph.D. degrees from the University of Toronto, Canada.
-He is currently an Assistant Professor in the Department of Electrical and Computer Engineering, University of Alberta, Canada.
+He is currently an Associate Professor in the Department of Electrical and Computer Engineering, University of Alberta, Canada.
 He is also affiliated with the School of Electrical & Electronic Engineering, University College Dublin, Ireland, as an Adjunct Professor.
 Besides, he has been a Visiting Professor at the University of Toronto and the Queen Mary University of London, and an Associate Investigator at the Science Foundation Ireland Research Centre for Future Networks and Communications (CONNECT) in Ireland.

 He has been involved in a variety of research council and industry-funded projects, and has been collaborating with many world-leading universities and international companies.
 For example, he is currently the coordinator and lead principal investigator (PI) for a million-level European-funded project under the Horizon 2020 Future & Emerging Technologies program.
 The projects in his group cover the following topics: wireless channel modeling and optimization in indoor, urban, and terrestrial environments, multiphysics and multiscale modeling for electromagnetic, micro-/nano-electronic, and biomedical problems, indoor/outdoor localization, integrated sensing and communication, machine learning and parametric modeling, stochastic uncertainty quantification, EMC/EMI analysis, reconfigurable intelligent surface (RIS), as well as antenna and RF/microwave/millimeter-wave design & measurement.